This article helps you:

 In Amplitude, a release represents a change in your product.
 It can be a major update like the launch of a new feature, a minor patch to fix a small bug, or the launch of an experiment.
 Releases are shown as a marker in your time-series charts when they occur.

-This feature is available to users on all Amplitude plans.
+This feature is available to users on some Amplitude plans only.
 See the pricing page for more details.

-Amplitude automatically creates releases for all customers on paid plans, but you can create them manually with any plan.
+Amplitude automatically creates releases for all customers on paid plans, but you can also create them manually.

 You can configure automated release detection in the Release Timeline, if you are an admin or manager.
 Simply click the settings icon to gain access to the Project Settings fly-out panel.
 Here you can enable or disable automatic release detection and automatic annotation.